 We would like to think the world is becoming more civilised, however, horror headlines and images such as this paint a far different picture of where humanity is really at.
 And the crisis in Aleppo is not some rare exception—violence, prejudice in all its forms, wars and terrorism characterise the age we live in.

 The truth is that in a world in crisis, the only way real and lasting peace can be achieved is to deal with the primary cause of all human conflict, which is us humans, our destructive behaviour—our human condition, in fact.
-As Tony Gowing says in the first video of the Introductory Series (see F. Essay 1):
+As biologist Jeremy Griffith says in the first video in the Main Videos towards the top of our homepage at (see ):

 The reason the issue of ‘the human condition’ has long been described as ‘the holy grail’ of the whole of the human journey of thought and enquiry is precisely because it is only that deeper understanding of our psychologically troubled human condition that can fix our world—as journalist Richard Neville has written: